JaredHane98/RTSP-NVENC-NVIDIA-JETSON/README.md

 # RTSP NVENC NVIDIA JETSON STREAM

 The following repository showcases hardware accelerated video encode on Nvidia Jetson using Gstreamer.
-The camera parameters are **very** application specific must be changed.
+The parameters are **very** application specific.